anenadic/committee-task-forces-templates/committee-charter-template.md

 _Example:_
 - _The committee meets on the third Monday of every month and all community members are welcome to attend these meetings._
-- _Minutes of past meetings are available here._
+- _Minutes of past meetings are available at [link]._
-- _To attend our next meeting, visit this etherpad._
+- _To attend our next meeting, visit this Etherpad page._

 ### Core Team Liasion